The Best Kumo Cloud Alternative for Local Mitsubishi Control

 You finally see the unit.
 The built-in web UI shows what the factory app never did: compressor frequency, outside air temperature, runtime, error codes, live logs.
 Phone off, hub unplugged, doesn't matter.
 Open the controller's IP in a browser and drive the heat pump directly.

-The controller's built-in web interface showing thermostat, fan, and vane controls in a browser with no app or cloud
+The controller's built-in web interface showing thermostat, fan, and vane controls in a browser with no app or cloud An inexpensive BLE thermometer on a coffee table at seating height, with a Mitsubishi mini-split on the wall behind it

 Is It a Drop-In Replacement?